alexa-coding/holberton-system_engineering-devops/0x00-shell_basics/README.md

 8. Delete the file betty from /tmp/holberton
 9. Delete the directory holberton that is in the /tmp directory
 10. Changes the working directory to the previous one.
+11. Lists all files (including hiden) in the current directory, previous directory, and /boot directory in long format